Clinical Radiology is an exciting and rewarding career using imaging to help with the diagnosis and treatment of patients, but why choose radiology?

 Clinical Radiology is a hospital based medical specialty using imaging to diagnose, monitor and treat various disease processes.
-It is a very rewarding career as much of the time is spent diagnosing medical conditions and working with other specialties to help plan a patients treatment.
+It is a very rewarding career as much time is spent diagnosing medical conditions and working with other clinicians to help plan a patients treatment.
 For a basic overview read What is a radiologist?

-Radiology is a fascinating specialty, incredibly diverse in both subspecialty and day-to-day workload.
+Radiology is a fascinating specialty, with an incredibly diverse day-to-day workload.
 If you like a puzzle, practical procedures, and being exposed to a broad range of pathologies, radiology may be the right career choice for you.

 Pros and Cons